CaioSGoncalves/AirflowDataprocExample/README.md

 - Commands used to create the template are in ./commands.txt file.

-DAGS are in the folder ./dags/
+Airflow DAGs are in the folder ./dags/